 Some cases are usually dealt with on paper.
 This means that the tribunal will just review papers submitted by HMRC and by you and make their decision from those.

 If your case is to be dealt with in this way, it is important that your papers are neat and tidy so that the tribunal can follow them.
 Read How do I prepare my case?, which guides you through organising your papers.
 If you are told your case will be dealt with on paper, but you would prefer to have a hearing, you can request one.

 If you have any special needs which might need to be catered for at the hearing, for example a disability, you should tell the tribunal in advance.

 Normally you have 30 days from the date of HMRC's decision notice in which to tell HMRC you wish to appeal.

-HMRC can agree to consider a late appeal, and will generally do so if you have a good reason for not meeting the deadline.
+HMRC can agree to consider a late appeal and will generally do so if you have a good reason for not meeting the deadline.
 If HMRC do not agree to consider a late appeal, you can apply to the tribunal to accept your appeal.
-HMRC will usually agree to a withdrawal of an appeal if you change your mind later.

 Once you have lodged your appeal with HMRC within 30 days of the decision notice, you do not have to worry about taking your appeal to the tribunal within any time limit.
 But if you have opted for internal review and wish to appeal against the decision of the review team, you only have 30 days from the date of that decision to appeal to the Tribunal.